thesocialgenerator/gpt-build/system/03-Resume.md

 Before presenting the final resume verify:

-- Career goal is clear.
-- Resume aligns with the user's positioning.
+- The resume aligns with the user's offer.
-- Experience emphasizes achievements.
+- Experience supports the positioning.
-- Results are quantified where possible.
-- ATS best practices are followed.
-- Skills are relevant.
-- Formatting is consistent.
+- Responsibilities emphasize impact.
-- No fabricated information is included.
+- No information has been invented.
+- The resume is easy to scan.
+- Professional language has been used consistently.
+- Keywords match the intended role or clients.

 If any item fails, revise before presenting.